psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 There was not a garrison town in England that was so free from the charge as Newport— (hear, hear), and he had it from undoubted authority that there had always been less average disease in the Garrison at Parkhurst than at any other, arising from such vicious habits as are imputed to our town.
 He would, therefore, once again say, that these infamous and unfounded assertions respecting their borough ought to be thus publicly denounced— (hear, hear).

-In this report, a Mr. Pinnock lays a charge against certain members of the magistracy that they already new how bad things were.
+In this write-up of the meeting, a certain Mr. Pinnock also lays a charge against certain members of the magistracy that they already new how bad things were.

 ```{admonition} The shocking state of morals was no surprise
 :class: dropdown